Allenash0126/HW_shortner/README.md

 - redirect to original URL by pasting the shortened URL

 ### Getting started
-- clone the repository
+- clone the repository：
 git clone https://github.com/Allenash0126/HW_shortner.git

-- get into the path
+- get into the path：
 cd HW_shortner

-- install npm
+- install npm：
 npm install

-- start the project
+- start the project：
 npm run dev

-- open your browser
+- open your browser：
 enter http://localhost:3000
 you will see: express server is running on http://localhost:3000